vickonrails/100-days-of-react/week2/README.md

 I learned about React Router's `NavLink` component.
 It's like a replacement for the `Link` component but has the affordance of styling the active link.
 It's more suitable for things like tabs and navs.

+Have a great day and checkout [day 11](https://github.com/vickOnRails/100-days-of-react/tree/master/week2#day-11).

+---

 ## Day 13

 ### What I worked on

-Started working on [1millionAfrica](noname.netlify.com) to curate all African companies that have raised above \$1million in 2019.
+Started working on [1millionAfrica](one-million-africa.netlify.com) to curate all African companies that have raised above \$1million in 2019.

 ### Challenges faced

 Making a large table responsive on mobile.
 There were a few libraries that rendered data tables without resorting to scroll on mobile.
 I found this awesome blogpost on [CSSTricks](https://css-tricks.com/responsive-data-table-roundup/) and was able to come up with a solution

 ### What I learned

 Nothing I can think of at the moment.

+Have a great day and checkout [day 12](https://github.com/vickOnRails/100-days-of-react/tree/master/week2#day-12).

+---

+## Day 14

+### What I worked on

+Continued working on [1millionAfrica](one-million-africa.netlify.com).
+Things are beginning to take shape but the tables are not yet responsive on mobile.
+I hope to fix that tomorrow.

+### Challenges faced

+Sorting the table was a challenge for me.

+I want people to navigate the table data as fast as possible, so I loaded a json data with all entries and called `setState` with search queries to return rows that match.
+I this is a hacky way (which works) plus, I could replace it when I learn about a better way.

+### What I learned

+Nothing new.

+Have a great day and checkout [day 13](https://github.com/vickOnRails/100-days-of-react/tree/master/week2#day-13).